ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 The JSON-RPC protocol supports batching
-(sending several method calls and notifications at the same time), is JSON based, which makes it easier to debug, because it is text-based, and is widely supported.
-By using JSON-RPC we can implement our clients in Haskell, and not care what the server is written in.
+(sending several method calls and notifications at the same time), is JSON-based, which makes it easier to debug, because it is straightforward to read JSON packets.
+Furthermore, by using JSON-RPC we can implement our clients in Haskell, and be agnostic about what language or framework the server is written in.

 There are at least five existing Haskell libraries that support JSON-RPC.
+So why a new library?
-We wanted to build our own because we saw a way of simplifying the API considerably, while allowing access to all the capabilities of JSON-RPC.
+We wanted to build our own because we saw a way of simplifying the API considerably, while still allowing access to all the capabilities of JSON-RPC.
 Specifically, by using the remote monad design pattern
 **we can automate taking advantage of the batch capability**,